sirjoealot/xmrig-setup/README.md

 This script automates the installation of Xmrig on Ubuntu and other Debian-based distributions.
 It helps you set up the necessary dependencies, clone the Xmrig repository, and build the software easily.

+## What is Xmrig?

+Xmrig is an open-source, high-performance Monero (XMR) CPU miner.
+It allows individuals to contribute their computing power to the Monero network by mining XMR cryptocurrency using their CPUs.
+Xmrig is known for its efficiency, scalability, and support for various CPU architectures.

 ## Prerequisites

 - Ubuntu or other Debian-based distributions